Moravian Wallachia

-Moravian Wallachia (Moravské Valašsko, or simply Valašsko; Valahia Moravă) is a mountainous ethnoregion located in the easternmost part of Moravia in the Czech Republic, near the Slovak border, roughly centered on the cities Vsetín, Valašské Meziříčí and Rožnov pod Radhoštěm.
-The name Wallachia used to be applied to all the highlands of Moravia and the neighboring Silesia, although in the 19th century a smaller area came to be defined as ethno-cultural Moravian Wallachia.
+Moravian Wallachia (Moravské Valašsko or simply Valašsko; Valahia Moravă) is a mountainous ethnoregion in the easternmost part of the Czech Republic.
+It is located in the historical land of Moravia, near the Slovak border, roughly centered on the towns of Vsetín, Valašské Meziříčí and Rožnov pod Radhoštěm.
+The name Wallachia used to be applied to all the highlands of Moravia and the neighbouring Silesia, although in the 19th century a smaller area came to be defined as ethno-cultural Moravian Wallachia.
 The traditional dialect represents a mixture of elements from the Czech and Slovak languages, and has a distinct lexicon of Romanian origin relating to the pastoral economy of the highlands.
 The name originated from the term "Vlach", the exonym of Romanians.